szgabsz91/iit-szg/src/assets-en/courses/db/lab01.md

 ## Solution

-To download the solution of the above exercises, [click here](assets/courses/db/lab01/solution.zip).
+If you're ready with the exercises above, [check out the solution](assets/courses/db/lab01/solution.zip).